cubewise-code/tm1py/README.rst

 - CRUD features for NativeViews
 - CRUD features for MDXViews
 - CRUD features for Subsets
+- CRUD featurs for Cubes
+- CRUD features for Users
 - Generate MDX from NativeViews
 - Execute Processes
 - Execute Chores